 Family-friendly outdoor adventures include tide pooling.

 San Diego tide pools reveal themselves when low tides happen during daylight hours in the winter season.
 You’ll need to check the tide charts to find a minus tide.
-When you see one, especially if it’s around -1 or lower, head out to the beaches known for tide pooling.
+When you see one, especially if it’s around -1 or lower, head out to the beaches known for tide pooling (like the La Jolla tide pools).

 Tide pool creatures include the likes of sea anemones, hermit crabs, starfish, and sea cucumbers.

-10. Spend a Day at San Diego Zoo
+13. Spend a Day at the San Diego Zoo

-With so much emphasis on the closure of theme parks and museums, I’ve learned that people tend to forget that San Diego Zoo is mostly outdoor exhibits.
-Walking around the park is good exercise, plus you’ll have a chance to see your favorite animals like polar bears, koalas, giraffes, and more.
+Walking around the park is great exercise while you visit your favorite animals like polar bears, elephants, koalas, giraffes, and more.
 Remember, it’s also a botanical garden and you can take some of their tours on a private buyout basis.
+There’s also a 4D theater with rotating shows, and don’t miss the spectacular views from the Skyfari Aerial Tram.

 SAVE ON ADMISSION